 Take what I’m about to recommend in this article with a grain of salt.
 Don’t get me wrong.
 I totally recommend that you participate in at least one Big Year during your lifetime.
 Just know that this recommendation comes from someone who’s both obsessive and compulsive.
 I’m also very competitive.
 And I love to collect certain things.
+That said, continue reading for my considerations and reasons for doing a Big Year.

 To participate in a Big Year is to constantly be on the grind.
 Every time you leave the house for work, to shop for groceries, or visit a friend is an opportunity to find more species.
 Ideally, you’re on the hunt the moment you set foot outside your home.
 I can’t tell you how many fortuitous observations I’ve made just by paying attention during the “in-between” times where I happen to be out and about.